 The FSA has warned firms that outsourcing functions is not synonymous with outsourcing potential liabilities.

-FSA policy adviser Simon Ashby believes a strong initial contract and ongoing partnership are vital components of a successful outsourcing deal.
+Policy adviser Simon Ashby said a strong initial contract and ongoing partnership are both vital components of a successful outsourcing deal.

-'We have also found that when companies outsource an element of their business, many tend to leave everything to the outsourced service provider rather than work as partners to get the best from the arrangement.'
+'We have also found that once a company outsources an element of its business, many tend to leave everything to the outsource service provider rather than working as partners to get the best from the arrangement.'

 Must appoint separate CEOs and boards